 Access to an animal care workplace is a requirement to enable the practical components of the course to be undertaken.
-For students of the Taronga Training Institute, this workplace is required to be Taronga Zoo (Sydney), Taronga Western Plains Zoo (Dubbo), Melbourne Zoo/Werribee Open Range Zoo/Healesville Sanctuary or Perth Zoo.
-In this regard, all enrolled students of TTI will be assured the required and planned access to Taronga Zoo, Taronga Western Plains Zoo, Melbourne Zoo/Werribee Open Rage Zoo or Perth Zoo in accordance with their course requirements.
+For students of the Taronga Training Institute, this workplace is required to be Taronga Zoo (Sydney), Taronga Western Plains Zoo (Dubbo), Melbourne Zoo/ Werribee Open Range Zoo/ Healesville Sanctuary, Perth Zoo or Adelaide Zoo/ Monarto Zoo.
+In this regard, all enrolled students of TTI will be assured the required and planned access to Taronga Zoo, Taronga Western Plains Zoo, Melbourne Zoo/ Werribee Open Rage Zoo, Perth Zoo or Adelaide Zoo/ Monarto Zoo in accordance with their course requirements.